marcs-feh/marcs-feh/README.md

 Tools I use:

 - C/C++ : Clang with AddressSanitizer and clangd as LSP, `lldb` for debugger.
-- Odin: Incredible language, not very popular but I recommend you try it :^)
+- Odin: Incredible language, not very popular but I recommend you try it out.
 - Go : The language already comes with all the essentials.
 - Scripting : Python and Lua for anything that requires a real programming language, POSIX shell for basic stuff.
 - Editor : Neovim, I can tolerate most editors if they have vim-keys, but Neovim is by far my favorite, check `marcs-feh/nvim_config`